The french seam is an enclosed or ‘self-finished’ seam – no exposed seam allowance edges.

 2. Underarm seam of cut-on sleeve – in wear, the finished seam allowances lie in an outward curve – needs special technique.

-The second stitching line is shorter than the first.
+In this situation, the second stitching line is shorter than the first.
 Easy to sew, but when it’s turned right side out in wear it does not work so well.
 A French seam like this can distort the fabric.

 Worth trying some samples with your fabric.
-If you can’t get a good result, sew an open seam round the curve, and clip the seam allowances so they can be pressed flat.
+If you can’t get a good result, one possibility is to sew an open seam round the curve, and clip the seam allowances so they can be pressed flat.
 But that method can never give a tidy result inside a garment.

 I did some experimenting, and found it is possible to sew a french seam round a curve without too much fabric distortion.